 Note: A decision filed by the Georgia Public Service Commission in Georgia Power's 2019 rate case requires Georgia Power to offer net metering with monthly netting to 5,000 rooftop solar customers or 32 MW of capacity, whichever comes first.
-The summary below describes the rules before the 2019 rate case ruling, which will take effect again when the 5,000 customer threshold is reached for monthly netting.

-The Georgia Cogeneration and Distributed Generation Act of 2001 allows but does not require net energy metering to be adopted by utilities.
+The Georgia Cogeneration and Distributed Generation Act of 2001 allowed but did not require net energy metering to be adopted by utilities.
 The law requires all utilities -- investor-owned utilities, municipal utilities and electric cooperatives -- to offer bidirectional or single directional metering to customer generators, depending on how the customer's facility is connected to the grid.
 Eligible technologies include photovoltaic (PV) systems, fuel cells and wind turbines up to 10 kilowatts (kW) in capacity for residential applications, and systems up to 100 kW for commercial applications.
 The aggregate capacity of such systems is limited to 0.2% of a utility's system peak demand from the previous year.

 Net energy metering tariffs filed by cooperatives are recorded in Docket # 31536 on the Georgia Public Service Commission's website.
 Customers should contact their utility to see if it offers net metering.